 Director of Forensics

-Kevin Rogers is currently in his 12th year at Bartlett High School serving as the Technical Director for the Panther Playhouse and the Director of Forensics.
+Kevin Rogers has been at Bartlett High School since 2011 serving as the Technical Director for the Panther Playhouse and the Director of Forensics.
 He graduated from Harding University BA in Theatre and Oral Communication.
-He serves as the District I Director for the Tennessee High School Speech and Drama League and is on the National Speech and Debate Association District Committee for Tennessee.
+He serves as the Assistant State Chair for the Tennessee High School Speech and Drama League and is the District Chair for the National Speech and Debate Association District Committee in Tennessee.
 In 2016, he was named a WREG News Channel 3 and Tennessee Education Lottery Educator of the Week.
 He also received the 2017-2018 THSSDL Krider Award for Outstanding Speech and Drama Educator of the Year.
 In 2022, he was inducted into the THSSDL Hall of Fame.

 He is also a local theatre artist having been the lighting designer for productions at Germantown Community Theatre, the Harrell Theatre, and Desoto Family Theatre where he was nominated for an Allie Award for Outstanding Lighting Design for The Lion, the Witch, and the Wardrobe.